 "What happened there?
 The same colors on shiny magazine paper and worn by a stunning model instantly gave validity to my amateur crayon scratchings.
 Nothing had changed about my mandala, but now people liked it."

 In the book "The Artist's Way," author Julia Cameron talks about how we can't control how others respond to our creative work.
 Styles come into fashion, then out of fashion, then back into fashion again.
 This is why it's impossible to judge the worth of our work by what other people think about it.

 I'm thrilled to be starting the Beyond Artist's Block podcast to help myself and others remember that our worth comes from doing the work (or not!) and not what people think of it.
 I can't wait to share more soon.
 Full episodes set to begin in September!

 Leave a Reply.

-Rachel Moore, LMFT, (she/her) is the host of Beyond Artist's Block.
-Rachel is a Licensed Marriage &.
-Family Therapist based in San Diego, California.
-She is certified in EMDR and trained in Brainspotting, and she focuses on working with creative clients, including writers, artists, and musicians.
+Rachel Moore, LMFT, (she/her) is a singer, musician, writer, and the host of the Beyond Artist's Block podcast.
+She is also a Licensed Marriage & Family Therapist based in San Diego, California.
+Rachel is certified in EMDR and trained in Brainspotting, and she focuses on working with creative clients, including writers, artists, and musicians.